tomppatomppa/tictactoe-online/README.md

 - Offline games are not saved
 - There might be some bugs with the socket connections, and lacks any manual refresh functionality
-- No indication if a player is waiting in a gameRoom.
-- Generally there are no indications if any players are online
 - Lacks proper handling of errors

 ## How To Use